forem/forem/docs/backend/data-update-scripts.md

 ### Working with large collections of rows

-From time to time, scripts need to operate on a large amount of rows, in those cases we encourage:
+From time to time, scripts need to operate on a large amount of rows; in those cases we encourage:

 - adding explicit logging to the script
 - reversing the order, to start processing the most recent records first